besley/Slickflow/README.md

     **http://localhost:5000**

-**.NET/.NETCore Workflow Engine With Full Source Code**
+**.NET8 Workflow Engine With Full Source Code**

 0. **Deepseek/QWen-Plus AI service supported**
  Slickflow can use AI deepsesk service to generate BPMN flow chart through text description by users.
+Large model nodes also participate in business processes as intelligent nodes in the process sequence, completing the functions of intelligent generation and intelligent decision-making
-1. **.NET, .NET CORE version both supported**
+1. **.NET, Cross platfrom development**
  Slickflow is an open-source project based on .NET8; It's easy to use engine product into the cross-platform application, such as Linux, MacOS
 2. **BPMN graphic style process diagram**
  Slickflow is using BPMN2 notation to describe process diagram, the Slickflow designer is HTML5 graph editor and user-friendly to business process communication and business analysis.